When a woman says, “We should…” almost always she means, “You should…” So, when selling….

 Thirdly, borrow from women.
-When a woman says, “We should…” almost always she means, “You should…” So, when selling especially at closing, instead of you should (which can come out as arrogant and presumptive) try instead, “Should we proceed with incorporating the other heater for the three blocks into the invoice?”
+When a woman says to a man, “We should…” almost always she means, “You should…” So, when selling especially at closing, instead of you should (which can come out as arrogant and presumptive) try instead, “Should we proceed with incorporating the other heater for the three blocks into the invoice?”
 Reformulating suggestions as questions helps the buyer keep an open mind and reduces the chances of the conversation taking an ugly turn.

 In addition, in this era of pervasive social media, I think ‘Like our Facebook page’ is overdone to the point of creating inertia.
 Try instead, ‘Write on our Facebook wall’.
 Likewise instead of ‘Join our online sales community’ move the prospective subscriber with ‘Contribute to our online sales community.’

 Finally, “See this”, “Smell this”, “Touch this”, “Listen to this” and “Taste this” are simple statements that influence purchase decisions by playing on the senses.
 Imagine selling a leather handbag and how powerful those statements would be.
 Or, a remote getaway destination with, “Listen to how loud the silence is.
 Can you hear it?”